alxhslm/alxhslm.github.io/content/posts/clearml/index.md

 ### Some key features are paywalled

 The free tier and self-hosted options are generally quite generous.
-However, not _all_ features you might expect included, and the [documentation](https://clear.ml/pricing) on which features are included could be made clearer.
+However, not _all_ the features you might expect are included, and the [documentation](https://clear.ml/pricing) on which features are included could be made clearer.
 For example, one limitation we ran into was that autoscalers are not available in the free tier, so we had to build extra tooling in-house to distribute experiments between workers.

 Perhaps more disappointingly, other important features such as SSO or Kubernetes integration are not available even in the pro tier, and require one of the enterprise tiers[^2].
 Therefore it is important to check if the specific features required for your use case are included in the relevant tier you intend to use.